mindee/tawazi/documentation/index.md

 ## Graph execution took 1.00 seconds
 ## 'A + B = C'
 ```
-As you can see, the execution time of pipeline takes **less than 2 seconds**, which means that some part of the code ran in parallel to the other
+As you can see, the execution time of pipeline takes **less than 2 seconds**, which means that the code ran in parallel.

 ### **Passing arguments into a `DAG`**